helpshift/helpshift-android-sdkx-example/README.md

 * Refer to the following package for SDK configurations: [Configurations](/helpshift-sdkx-example/app/src/main/java/com/helpshift/liteyagami/config)
 * It contains custom example for CIF, please modify according to your needs.
+* Many other configurations are picked from the example app UI.
+* You can check the configurations taken at runtime in this example code: [Configuration from UI](/helpshift-sdkx-example/app/src/main/java/com/helpshift/liteyagami/MainActivity.java#L260)
 * Developer Documentation: [Configurations](https://developers.helpshift.com/sdkx_android/sdk-configuration/)

 ### Showing Conversation/FAQ screens, Breadcrumbs, Logs, setting Language etc